Sebhol95/Simplify_NetOps/README.md

 ![alt text](https://imgur.com/LxImKqy.png)

 ## Project
-This repository is created to effectively gather information between two Cisco nodes.
-The aim is to automaticaly gather the loopback address of the neighbor and interface information like the interface description and status of the link.
+This repository is created to effectively gather information of Cisco ASR9000, ASR9000v2, IOS-XR , IOS and other nodes.
+By doing so the repo is divided by their version and the different dumps they produce.

 ## Status
 [ASR9000 & ASR9000v2](https://github.com/Sebhol95/Simplify_NetOps/tree/master/ASR9000_ASR9000v2/Input_CRC_and_dampening) Input/CRC + dampening collection (up-to 17 satellittes)